 According to Koen et al. (2001), the greatest improvement opportunities of an innovation process can be found during the early phases of the innovation process.
 According to Kim and Wilemon (2002b), the early phases of an innovation process consist of the recognition of an opportunity and the making of the decision to develop it further.
 According to Koen et al. (2001), however, the early phases of an innovation are actions which precede the formal project development of a product development process.
-The successful management of the early phases of an innovation process and the consequences of actions taken within the process (Kim & Wilemon, 2002b).
+The successful management of the early phases of an innovation process, therefore, includes an understanding of the form of the process and the consequences of actions taken within the process (Kim & Wilemon, 2002b).